 Actively Seek Out Positivity

 I realized a little later that surrounding myself with people who exude positive energy is vital, whether they are friends, employees, or acquaintances.
-These are the people with the potential to inspire us to become a better individual.
+These are the people with the potential to inspire us to become better individuals.
 They provide us with motivation to achieve our goals, inspire and empower us to make the changes essential for success, and cheer us on as we triumphantly cross the finish line.

 Having learned this the hard way, I now keep my ideas and goals close to my heart and never let anyone rain on my parade.
 I only share them with people who can help me achieve them.
 If I were to share my goals with everyone, most would say that I will never be able to do that, or have that, or be that person who has that achievement in life.
 That’s the type of negativity I don’t need in my life, especially when a new, inspiring idea comes to me.